-The Basic Message of Titus and How it Lives for Men Today… While Titus is not mentioned in the book of Acts, this able and devoted companion of Paul is referred to in other places.
-His birth place is not known, but probably was in Antioch of Syria.
+Luke does not mention Titus in the book of Acts, but this able and devoted companion of Paul is referred to in other places.
+We do not know his place of birth, but probably was in Antioch of Syria.
 At least, this is the conviction of many great scholars.
-Titus played a great part in the early history of the church and was of such character that he was and could be depended upon for the advancement of the gospel.
+Titus played a great part in the early history of the church and was of such character that the church could depend upon him for working to advance the spread of the gospel.

-Purpose of this Book… When Paul left Titus in Crete, his work was truly cut out for him.
-The task which was committed to him was a most difficult one.
-The immorality of the Cretans had reached such a low ebb that they were given over to greediness, licentiousness, lying, and drunkenness; they were a people who could be labeled as unsteady insincere, and factious.
+When Paul left Titus in Crete, Titus had a big job on his hands.
+The task which Paul committed to him was a most difficult one.
+The immorality of the Cretans had reached such a low ebb that they gave themselves over to greediness, licentiousness, lying, and drunkenness; they were a people who were unsteady insincere, and factious.

 For a PDF copy of the Study Guides on Titus, click below:

 Truth 2017 is now available on this site.
 One of my friends whom I truly admire, respect, and appreciate is Roger D. Campbell.
 He has spent many years in the foreign mission field.
 During that time he took it upon himself to learn two of the most difficult languages on earth: Mandarin Chinese and Russian.
 I was present in the assembly when he preached his first sermon in the Russian language in Kiev.

 Roger is a great student of the Bible.
 For many months I have received from him his monthly publication, Truth, by Email.
 On the previous Maple Hill website I posted many of his Truth issues (with permission).
 Since we now have this new site I am combining all of last years’ issues into one PDF file.
 I then will begin posting the monthly.